Automobile Expense Deduction for Canadian Income Tax Purposes – Tax Help from Toronto income tax lawyer

 Whether you’re self-employed or an employee, you may be able to claim an income tax deduction for certain automobile expenses that you incur to earn income.
 Wondering if you are eligible for such deductions?
 An employee who is ordinarily required to perform their work away from the employer’s place of business or in different places may qualify.
 Basically if your job starts out at the office and then moves you around all day, you may be allowed to deduct some related car expenses.
 If there is no office at all and you are on the road for work at all times, then you may qualify as well.
-Consult a tax professional to determine if you are eligible to deduct your automobile expenses.
+Consult one of our top Toronto income tax lawyers to determine if you are eligible to deduct your automobile expenses.

 Here are a few examples of employees who may qualify: